andiio/mutton-dressed-as-lamb/README.md

 Mutton dressed as lamb
 ======================

-Basic CSS to make elements not so freaking ugly betty
+Basic CSS to reset and make elements not so freaking ugly betty